(Submarine Torpedo Boat No. 8: dp. 107; l. 63'10"; b. 11'11"; dr. 10'7"; s. 8 k. (surf.), 7 k. (subm.); cpl. 7; a. 1 18" tt; cl. Plunger)

 After Marcus and his men had battled the blaze, he ordered the crew topside and into the boats that had been summoned alongside.
 The last man to emerge from the interior of the crippled submersible, Marcus sent up distress signals to the nearby monitor Monadnock, and then took the helm himself in an attempt to beach the ship.
 He refused medical treatment until all his men had been attended to (six later died) and had to be ordered to leave his post.
 The gallant Marcus died the next day, 25 July 1917, of the effects of the explosion and fire that had ravaged his command.
 The Navy recognized this young officer's selfless heroism in naming a ship, Marcus (Destroyer No. 321), in his honor.

 Placed in ordinary at Cavite on 1 April 1918, A-7 was decommissioned as of 12 December 1919.
-Given the alphanumeric hull number SS-8 on 17 July 1920, A-7—initially advertised for sale in the 16th Naval District—was subsequently authorized for use as a target in 1921.
-She was struck from the Naval Vessel Register on 16 January 1922.
+Given the identification number SS-8 on 17 July 1920, A-7, initially advertised for sale in the 16th Naval District, was subsequently authorized for use as a target in 1921.
+She was stricken from the Naval Vessel Register on 16 January 1922.